sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

   - filters: ...
 {{< /code >}}

-If needed, replace `assets.bonsai.sensu.io` with your preferred URL in asset `builds.url` values in all `sensu-resources.yaml` files before you continue.
+If assets are not publicly available, replace `assets.bonsai.sensu.io` with your preferred URL in asset `builds.url` values in all `sensu-resources.yaml` files before you continue.
 You do not need to change the asset `builds.SHA512` values.

 ## Install the catalog-api command line tool